AntIT-1/Creating-VM/README.md

 <h2>Deployment and Configuration Steps</h2>

 - First you must sign up to Microsoft Azure and set up a subscription.
-Once your setup with a subscription you will able to create the Virtual machine.
+Once a subscription has been setup, you will able to create the Virtual machine.

   ![image](https://github.com/AntIT-1/Creating-VM/assets/141161539/e02f85cd-619b-482a-8a7c-2e444558b869)